rishabhkesarwanii/hackathon_api/README.md

 | :-------- | :------- | :-------------------------------- |
 | `pk`      | `int` | **Required**.
 The ID of the hackathon to retrieve(Only which you have created)     |
 | `Authorization`      | `string` | **Required**.
 The authentication token for the user making the request      |

+User can register to a hackathon and user can do so only once
+######
+pk= id which will filter out the hackathon and user will be fetched by Auth Token

 #### List all Registered Hackathons